rizvanhaider/lb-ng-form.io/README.md

 To start the server

 `node .`

-*maker sure that mongodb server is running*
+**maker sure that mongodb server is running**

-Angular 1 form builder is running at http://localhost:3333/builder
+ - Angular 1 form builder is running at http://localhost:3333/builder

-Angular 2 form viewer is running at http://localhost:3333/builder/viewer.html
+ - Angular 1 form viewer is running at http://localhost:3333/builder/viewer.html

+ - start the angualr 2 app by running `npm start` in `client/ng2forms` directory